dcdjr/dcdjr/README.md

 Computer Science student at the University of Rhode Island focused on systems programming, cybersecurity, software engineering, and AI.

-## Current Projects

-- **rune** - A small language/compiler implementation written in C.
-- **Ghostline** - A self-hostable multi-user chat application with a React frontend and FastAPI backend.

 ## Featured Projects

 - **Mind** - Local-first personal AI assistant runtime with a CLI, workspace-aware file access, local model interaction through Ollama, and a package-based architecture.